Are you looking for a challenge?

 Do you want to make a difference?

-We have an exciting and challenging new post in the Offender Healthcare Service at HMP Elmley.
+We have a number of exciting and challenging new posts in the Offender Healthcare Service at HMP Wandsworth.
 This is a unique opportunity to be part of Oxleas NHS Foundation Trust and to work at one of the largest prisons in the UK.
 You will assist us to provide excellent primary care and substance misuse services for our population.

 Offenders are a challenging population group to work with and they often have complex healthcare needs.
 Offenders often have chaotic lives in the community and a history of poor engagement with community healthcare services.
 With high rates of substance misuse and mental health problems, this is a real chance to make a difference.